-Then there were none.
+Then, there were none.

-'Zicalus.' she mused with delectation.
+'Zicalus.'
+She mused with delectation.

 The Amazon knew the game Xena was anxious to get underway.
 'God, she can be a bitch sometimes.'

 Zicalus swung his metallic pole, missing Xena when she slid beneath it on her knees.
-Next, she executed a spinning slash with her chakram, slightly scraping the blue armor that covered Zicalus' stomach area.
+Next, she executed a spinning slash with her chakram, slightly scraping the armor that covered Zicalus' torso area.
 Getting to her feet, their weapons clashed together repeatedly, causing the young Samurai to become more tenacious to land a blow.

-'How did I allow her to penetrate my defenses?' he wondered, out of breath.
+'How did I allow her to penetrate my defenses?'
+He wondered, out of breath.